TrellixVulnTeam/PERSONNAL_WEBSITE_EQ99/README.md

 npm install - g @angular/cli
 ```

-Once you have set up your environment, clone repository.
+Once you have set up your environment, clone the repository.

 Finally, run a local instance of the application in the folder: